Get the best Shadowverse: Worlds Beyond reroll with our Tier List and guide. Learn the best cards, how to reroll on mobile, and when to stop!

 Forestcraft is a class that uses many low-cost cards.
 It tends to have a wide range of options each turn, making it a recommended class for those who want to play technically.

-- A strong and versatile card that's always useful.
+- A versatile card that's strong whenever its played

-- Can apply pressure or be used for removal in the early game.
+- Provides both pressure and removal in the early game

-- Can destroy with Enhance while also chipping away at the opponent's Defense.
+- Can destroy enemy cards while chipping away at enemy DP when Enhanced

 - Remnant of Hollowness is a cost-effective Damage card